adam-zhang-lcps/papers/logical-fallacies-skit.typ

 #character(
   [Taylor],
-  dialogue[Well, I’ve already ordered the wings, so it’d be a waste to not eat them. (sunk cost)], )
+  dialogue[Well, I’ve already ordered the wings, so it’d be a waste to not eat them. #fallacy[sunk cost]], )

 #character(